Forensics: DNA

 DNA in the environment degrades over time and under certain conditions, and a DNA trace must contain a sufficient amount of undegraded DNA to be successfully analyzed.
 As technology advances, this amount decreases.

-In many countries, the State has DNA databases containing the genetic information of many individuals, often obtained during arrests or as part of criminal convictions.
 DNA is often treated in trials as the “gold standard”, indisputable proof that a person was in contact with the surface where their DNA was found.

 Used in tactics: Incrimination